The Navigation Colliery – Crumlin.

 In 1936 the Partridge Jones, J. Paton & Co acquired the collieries of Abertillery from the Ebbw Vale Co.

-The Flood in the workings.
+The Flood in the Colliery.

 In the first week of June 1938 the Navigation Colliery was in danger of being flooded by a enormous inrush of water, in the opinion of some mine experts the water was coming from a natural underground reservoir.
 The original thought was that it was draining from other mine workings in the Western Valley’s though fact that the water was clean and fresh and not discoloured did not lend force to this theory.

-About 30 workers had been retained to work shifts day and night to try and dam the inrush, the men were using quick drying Cement and Steel Girders and had damned the Gate and Return roads.
-The Company decided not to talk to the press, though the mine experts had told them that around 200,000 gallons were sweeping through the workings per hour.
+About 30 workers had been retained to work shifts day and night to try and dam the inrush, the men were using quick drying cement and steel girders and had damned the Gate and Return roads.
+The company decided not to talk to the press, though the mine experts had told them that around 200,000 gallons were sweeping through the workings per hour.

 The dams were 3 feet thick and erected to stop the water from reaching other parts of the colliery, though one big problem was that of foul air, resulting from the water affecting the ventilation.
 For work in the colliery to be resumed the men had to embed iron pipes into the dams for the water to be pumped to the surface via the roadways and shaft.

-The reporter wrote that the surface of the colliery was littered with empty bags of Cement and salvaged machinery brought to the surface as the water broke through, though as it was such a rapid rise in the inrush of water it resulted in hundreds of pounds worth of machinery being left in the flood.
+The reporter wrote that the surface of the colliery was littered with empty bags of cement and salvaged machinery brought to the surface as the water broke through, though as it was such a rapid rise in the inrush of water it resulted in hundreds of pounds worth of machinery being left in the flood.
 The Horses were taken up the pit at the first chance and were put out to graze in the surrounding fields and they looked well cared for.

 Mid week an official from the Messrs Partridge Jones and John Paton told the press that the men at the colliery affected by the flood water had been put on the regulation weeks holiday with full pay.
 He also stated the colliery should re-start within a week.
 A few days later the reporter had written that the dams had held and the threat was over, there was no more cause for alarm at the Navigation Colliery, Crumlin.

 In 1947 the collieries were nationalised by the N.C.B and it seems the Navigation Colliery, Crumlin closed in about 1967.
-The site is still occupied by the ruins of the colliery, the Red-Brick Chimney has a slight twist from bottom to top.
+The site is still occupied by the ruins of the colliery, the red-brick chimney has a slight twist from bottom to top.